hotpeppersec/cloudlab/docs/_source/01_setup.rst

 This book features a final chapter to guide the reader through applying the information introduced between this one and that.
-You are encouraged to jump ahead, go back and re-read, do the parts you think you can use right away and skip that parts you don;t think you will ever use.
+You are encouraged to jump ahead, go back and re-read, do the parts you think you can use right away and skip the parts you don't think you will ever use.
 Learning can be a non-linear experience and you are encouraged to "color outside the lines" to the extent you feel comfortable doing so.